KRFOSS/kali-docs/introduction/download-official-kali-linux-images/index.md

 Building your own Kali Linux ISO, standard or customized, is [a very simple process](/docs/development/live-build-a-custom-kali-iso/).

-### VMware Images
+##### Virtual Machines Images

-If you want to run Kali Linux as a "guest" under VMware, Kali is available as a pre-built VMware virtual machine with VMware Tools already installed.
-The VMware image is available in a 64-bit (amd64), 32-bit (i686), and 32-bit PAE (i486) formats.
+If you want to run Kali Linux as a "guest" under [VMware or VirtualBox](/docs/virtualization/), Kali Linux is available as a pre-built virtual machines with any guest tools already installed.
+These image are available in a 64-bit (amd64), and 32-bit PAE (i\*86) formats.

 * [Official Kali Linux VMware Images](https://www.offensive-security.com/kali-linux-vmware-virtualbox-image-download/)

-### ARM Images
+##### ARM Images

-The hardware architectures of ARM-based devices vary considerably, so it is not possible to have a single image that will work across all of them.
+The hardware architectures of [ARM-based devices](/docs/arm/) vary considerably, so it is not possible to have a single image that will work across all of them.
 Pre-built Kali Linux images for the [ARM architecture](https://www.offensive-security.com/kali-linux-arm-images/) are available for a wide range of devices.

 Scripts for building your own ARM images locally are also [available on GitLab](https://gitlab.com/kalilinux/build-scripts/kali-arm).
 For more details, see the articles on [setting up an ARM cross-compilation environment](/docs/development/arm-cross-compilation-environment/) and [building a custom Kali Linux ARM chroot](/docs/development/kali-linux-arm-chroot/).

-### Verifying Your Downloaded Kali Image
+#### Verifying Your Downloaded Kali Image

-#### Why do I need to do this?
+##### Why do I need to do this?

 Before you run Kali Linux Live, or install it to your hard disk, you want to be very sure that what you've got actually _is_ Kali Linux, and not an imposter.
 Kali Linux is a professional penetration testing and forensics toolkit.
 As a professional penetration tester, having absolute confidence in the integrity of your tools is critical: if your tools aren't trustworthy, your investigations won't be trustworthy, either.